 In 1740 the west end fell down.
 There was an attempt to remodel the interior in neo-classical style.
 The ceiling was plastered with “Grecian mouldings”, according to a description in the “Staffordshire Advertiser” of August 2nd 1856, but money ran out.
-In 1757 four of the six bells in the tower were sold to pay for this work, but the remodelling was never finished.
+In 1757 four of the six bells in the tower had been sold to pay for this work, but the remodelling was never finished.
 A picture dated 1837 reveals a re-modelling of the tower parapet, with a Grecian urn on each corner, but the nave is barn-like, the windows tall, with slightly curved tops and iron grilles reminiscent of the factory windows of the period.

 At this time services were held infrequently.
 By 1782 it was customary to hold only one service a month, simply prayers and a sermon, on the second Sunday.